cgn00/robot_control/README.md

 ## Installation

-To use this system, you will need a Raspberry Pi and an Arduino board and a controller board wich design is available at:.
+To use this system, you will need a Raspberry Pi and an Arduino board and a controller board wich design is available at: https://github.com/cgn00/Palmiche-UGV-Board.
 Clone this repository onto your Raspberry Pi and upload the Arduino code to your Arduino board.

 ## Usage